15 Proposal Ideas at Home and How to Make the Moment Super Special

 In this article:

 Hopeless romantics, this is for you.
-If you have a penchant for all things heartfelt and sentimental, you'll adore these sweet ways to propose at home.
+Surprise your partner with a gesture filled with little details inspired by your relationship and favorite memories.
+If you have a penchant for all things heartfelt and sentimental, you'll adore these romantic proposal ideas at home.

-Professional cameras aren't required for this fun proposal idea.
-Grab a Polaroid or your phone and tell your S.O. you're having a photo shoot.
-(If they question your intentions, play it off by telling them you simply want to capture the moment.)
-As you're snapping away, pull out the engagement ring for maximum shock factor.
+Professional cameras aren't required for this fun at-home proposal idea, although hiring a pro is also an option.
+Grab an instant camera or your phone and tell your S.O. you want to snap some new photos together.
+(If they question your intentions, play it off by telling them how cute they look and that you simply want to capture the moment.)
+You can make it seem less obvious that something big is about to happen by ordering a new camera or phone stand and pretending that you need to test your new equipment.
+As you're snapping away, pull out the engagement ring for maximum surprise factor.
 If you set the camera up on a self timer, you'll be able to capture their reaction—and the photos will be priceless.

-If your loved ones can't physically be there when you pop the question, have them waiting on a Zoom call or Google Hangout to celebrate the happy news immediately after.
-Or, if you're feeling creative, have them submit video messages for your partner—then, put the clips together in a sweet video to play before or after the proposal.
+Plan your proposal to coincide with a dinner party or family cookout.
+The distraction of the get-together will keep your partner from getting too suspicious, and family members can help you secretly coordinate the rest of the details.
+As a bonus, your loved ones will already be present to celebrate once you pop the question.
+If you'd prefer a private proposal idea, have everyone on standby for a FaceTime or video call to celebrate the happy news.
+Or, if you're feeling creative, have them submit video messages for your partner—then, put the clips together in a sweet montage video to play before or after the proposal.

 Pamper your S.O. by making their favorite meal from scratch.
 Play it cool by telling them you're simply planning a special date night at home.
 (If cooking isn't your forté, order their go-to dish from your favorite local restaurant.)
 The rest is up to you—whether you propose before or after the meal, they'll be thrilled to enjoy their favorite food with your relationship milestone.